-By this point, you’ve decided on your program and have your finances in place.
-If the school’s program schedule revolves around a rolling admissions calendar, you’ll be able to apply once the start dates are publicized.
-It’s likely that your training program will require an in-person appointment for you to turn in necessary documents.
-While you’re there, you may also need to complete an interview with the program director, as well as an entrance exam (e.g., Wonderlic SLE, Accuplacer).
+By this point, you’ve chosen your program and have your finances in place.
+If the school uses a rolling admissions calendar, you’ll be able to apply once the start dates are publicized.
+Your sterile processing technician school will probably require an in-person appointment when you turn in your documents.
+While there, you may also need to complete an interview with the program director and complete an entrance exam (e.g. Wonderlic SLE, Accuplacer).

 Why Do I Need to Take an Entrance Exam?

-Exams like the Wonderlic and Accuplacer are commonplace at allied healthcare training schools.
-They measure a person’s ability to handle future coursework, as well as basic problem-solving skills.
+Exams like the Wonderlic SLE and Accuplacer are commonplace at allied healthcare training schools.
+They’re a simple way to measure a person’s ability to handle future coursework, as well as basic problem-solving skills.

-If your interview and entrance exam go well, you may be able to enroll on the same day, so be prepared to sign all of your paperwork (like an enrollment contract).
-It’s possible that your program won’t offer same-day results, but it shouldn’t take too long to receive a decision from the school.
+If your interview and entrance exam go well, your school may encourage you to enroll on the same day, so be prepared to sign all of your paperwork (like an enrollment contract).
+It’s possible that your program doesn’t offer same-day results, but it shouldn’t take too long to receive a decision from the school.

 Finish Your Internship

-After classroom hours are fulfilled, prospective sterile processing and distribution technicians are usually required to complete a clinical internship.
-Here, practical skills are put to the test in a real-life environment, supervised by an experienced mentor.
+After you fulfill classroom hours, prospective sterile processing and distribution technicians should complete a clinical internship.
+Here, practical skills are put to the test in a real-life environment (while supervised by an experienced mentor).
 It’s not unheard of for exceptional students to be offered jobs by their clinical site.